 Collagen vascular disease can be categorised into two major types which are inherited connective tissue disorders and autoimmune connective tissue disorders.
 The former occurs when patients inherit mutated genes from their parents; some examples of inherited connec ...

 As the name suggests, under-eye wrinkles refer to the tiny skin creases that appear in the area under the eyes.
 This tear trough region, which extends outwards and downwards from the inner corner of the eye is exceptionally thin at less than 1mm, is very delicate and prone to developing various premature ageing signs like fine lines, darkness, puffiness, and hollowness.
 If left untreated, it could result in the inaccurate perception of one’s age and cosmetic problems like the unattractive creasing of makeup under the eyes.

 How is dermal filler used to smoothen under eye wrinkles?

 Although patients often turn to eye creams to improve the appearance of under-eye wrinkles, these skincare products typically take some time to even deliver results and may not work for everyone.
 Nowadays, patients can opt for dermal filler injections in the tear trough area, so that the wrinkles can be easily erased.
-Many soft tissue implants are made of hyaluronic aci ...
+Many soft tissue implants are made o ...